-Therefore St. Marys Church of Ireland is in a place that has been of great religious significance for centuries.
+Therefore St. Mary`s Church of Ireland is in a place that has been of great religious significance for centuries.
 In 634 there was the Abbey of St. Mary and a very old church.
-During the reign of Elizabeth I Marys Abbey came into possession of the Protestant community.
-The ruins of the church existed in 1786.
+Then, during the reign of Elizabeth I, Marys Abbey came into possession of the Protestant community.
+Then, the ruins of the church existed in 1786.
 Hence the name St. Mary’s Church, which has been preserved for subsequent Churches.
-The current St. Mary’s Church is the third in the same place.
+So, the current St. Mary’s Church is the third in the same place.

 The current building dates from the beginning of the 18th century.
 And its tower was added in 1834, during a major renovation supervised by architect Tomasz Cobden.